streamABC/api-player/README.md

 <script src="//playerservices.streamabc.net/sabc.js"></script>
 ```

-> Please load this library with a direct link and don't safe it locally to your site.
-This prevents cross-domain issues.
-Also it makes sure you use the latest version.
+> Please load this library with a direct link and don't save local copy to your site.
+This prevents cross-domain issues makes sure you use the latest version.

 ### Usage